 The Beatles have been accused of being anti-religious before.
 They were spiritual, not religious.
 Can we stop the war between the validity of the religious and the spiritual?
 Expressing spiritual concepts in a non-religious language is a valid expression of the personal right to search for the truth.

-I personally can relate to Ringo Starr’s religious definition when he described himself as “a Christian/ Hindu with Buddhist tendencies.”
-As a Christian who has studied other religions, learning about India’s spirituality gave me the language and understanding to have a closer relationship with God.
+I can relate to Ringo Starr’s religious definition when he described himself as “a Christian/ Hindu with Buddhist tendencies,” as a Christian who has studied other religions, learning about India’s spirituality gave me the language and understanding to have a closer relationship with God.

 Today, after a world pandemic, we are on a similar path of spiritual and human revolution, human rights, and social justice as in the sixties.
 As I mention in my book Seasons of the Soul, life travels in cycles, and cycles are not closed circles but open-ended spirals, and whatever was not completed in one season will meet us again in the next round of existence.
 Humanity will have to grow repeatedly through significant events that will make us ponder, after which we will wake up and rebel against the accepted status, only to begin a new awakening.